Frequently Asked Questions: 2017 Best Graduate Schools Rankings

 8. Why don't the ranking lists show all the rank numbers?

-Among the five most popular areas of graduate and professional study—business, education, engineering, law, and medicine—U.S. News publishes numerical rankings of the top three quarters, or top 75%, of the schools that are eligible to be ranked in those five disciplines.
+Among the six most popular areas of graduate and professional study – business, education, engineering, law, nursing and medicine – U.S. News publishes numerical rankings of the top 75% of the schools that are eligible to be ranked in those six disciplines.

 U.S. News wants the rankings to highlight the best schools and programs and does not want the rankings to be used to produce lists of the worst schools or programs.
-As a result, we have decided that the schools that are in the bottom 25% of the business, education, engineering, law, and medicine rankings will be listed alphabetically and labeled as Rank Not Published (see below for full explanation of Rank Not Published).
+As a result, we have decided that the schools that are in the bottom 25% of the business, education, engineering, law, nursing and medicine rankings will be listed alphabetically and labeled as Rank Not Published (see below for more details about that designation).

-A school's numerical rank tells you how many schools garner a higher score on the U.S. News ranking model.
+For schools that do have numerical ranks, that rank tells you how many schools garner a higher score on the U.S. News ranking model.
 Schools that have the same score are listed alphabetically.

 For example, suppose that a single school scores higher than all others on the U.S. News ranking model.
-It then has Rank 1.
+It then has rank No. 1.
 Now suppose that three schools are tied with the second-highest score.
-Each of those three schools will have Rank 2.
-Then the next-highest-scoring school will have Rank 5.
+Each of those three schools will have rank No. 2.
+Then the next-highest-scoring school will have rank No. 5.

-The fifth-ranked school achieves a third-highest score, but because of the three-way tie among schools achieving the second-highest score, there are four schools that rank higher, so the third-highest-scoring school has Rank 5, not Rank 3.
-In this example, no school has a rank of 3 or 4.
+The fifth-ranked school achieves a third-highest score, but because of the three-way tie among schools achieving the second-highest score, there are four schools that rank higher, so the third-highest-scoring school has rank No. 5, not rank No. 3.
+In this example, no school has a rank of No. 3 or No. 4.

 10. How does U.S. News get peer assessment scores?